ARMmbed/mbed-os/TESTS/mbed_platform/minimal-printf/compliance/README.md

 `mbed test -m K64F -t GCC_ARM -n *printf* -v -c`

-Do not use --profile mprintf so minimal-printf is not compared with itself.
+Do not use --profile minimal-printf so minimal-printf is not compared with itself.